nuuuwan/news_lk3_data/README.md

 President Ranil Wickremesinghe visited the Chief Prelate of the Malwatu Chapter Most Ven.
 Thibbatuwawe Sri Sumangala Maha Nayaka Thera and the Chief Prelate of the Asgiri Chapter Most Ven.
 Warakagoda Sri Gnanarathana Nayaka Thera during his visit to Kandy, a short while ago, and received their blessings.

-The President engaged in progressive discussions on the country’s economic and financial progress and presented the Greater Kandy Urban Plan to the Chief Prelates, the President Media Division said.
+The President engaged in progressive discussions on the country’s economic and financial progress and presented the Greater Kandy Urban Plan to the Chief Prelates, the President’s Media Division said.

 ◼️